Certified Urologic Registered Nurse Practice Test

 - Botulinum toxin (Botox) for overactive bladder.

-- Penile prosthesis, vasectomy.
+- Penile prosthesis- vasectomy.

 - Patient Care:

-- Symptom management, care coordination.
+- Symptom management- care coordination.

-- Patient advocacy, cultural competence.
+- Patient advocacy- cultural competence.

-CBUNA-CURN demo MCQs
+CBUNA-CURN MCQs

-Killexams.com test Questions and Answers
+CBUNA-CURN test Questions

 Question: 991

-In managing a patient with benign prostatic hyperplasia, which of the following medications would most directly Improve sphincter mechanism function and urine flow?
+In managing a patient with benign prostatic hyperplasia, which of the following medications would most

-1. 5-alpha-reductase inhibitor
+A. 5-alpha-reductase inhibitor

-2. Alpha-1 adrenergic blocker
+B. Alpha-1 adrenergic blocker

-3. Anticholinergic agent
+C. Anticholinergic agent

-4. Phosphodiesterase-5 inhibitor
+D. Phosphodiesterase-5 inhibitor

 Answer: B

-Explanation: Alpha-1 adrenergic blockers directly relax the smooth muscle of the bladder neck and prostate, improving urine flow and sphincter function in patients with BPH.
+Explanation: Alpha-1 adrenergic blockers directly relax the smooth muscle of the bladder neck and

 Question: 992

 A patient with chronic kidney disease is experiencing metabolic acidosis.
-Which of the following laboratory values would most likely be elevated in this condition?
+Which of the following

-1. Serum bicarbonate
+A. Serum bicarbonate

-2. Serum creatinine
+B. Serum creatinine

-3. Serum pH
+C. Serum pH

-4. Serum albumin
+D. Serum albumin

 Answer: B

-Explanation: In chronic kidney disease, serum creatinine levels are typically elevated due to impaired renal function.
-Metabolic acidosis often occurs as the kidneys lose their ability to excrete hydrogen ions and regenerate bicarbonate.
+renal function.
+Metabolic acidosis often occurs as the kidneys lose their ability to excrete hydrogen ions

 Question: 993

 A nurse is preparing a patient for a cystoscopy.
-Which of the following explanations about the procedure is most appropriate to ensure shared decision-making?
+Which of the following explanations about the procedure

-2. "You will be unconscious during the procedure, and it will be over quickly."
+B. "You will be unconscious during the procedure, and it will be over quickly."

-3. "This procedure is necessary to diagnose your condition."
+C. "This procedure is necessary to diagnose your condition."

-4. "Its a simple procedure; you need to trust the medical team."
+D. "It�s a simple procedure; you need to trust the medical team."

 Answer: A

-Explanation: Providing a clear explanation of the procedure and options for sedation allows the patient to participate actively in the decision-making process.
+Explanation: Providing a clear explanation of the procedure and options for sedation allows the patient to

 Question: 994

-In a patient with chronic urinary retention, which of the following findings on ultrasound would suggest a deteriorating detrusor muscle function?
+In a patient with chronic urinary retention, which of the following findings on ultrasound would suggest a

-1. Increased bladder wall thickness
+A. Increased bladder wall thickness

-2. Normal post-void residual
+B. Normal post-void residual

-3. Bladder capacity > 500 mL
+C. Bladder capacity > 500 mL

-4. Presence of diverticula
+D. Presence of diverticula

 Answer: D

-Explanation: The presence of diverticula can indicate chronic detrusor underactivity and deteriorating function, as the bladder is unable to completely empty.
+Explanation: The presence of diverticula can indicate chronic detrusor underactivity and deteriorating

 Question: 995

-A 70-year-old female with urinary incontinence has a post-void residual (PVR) volume of 250 mL measured by bladder ultrasound.
-The urologist considers detrusor underactivity.
-Which PVR value threshold typically indicates significant incomplete bladder emptying requiring intervention?
+A 70-year-old female with urinary incontinence has a post-void residual (PVR) volume of 250 mL

-1. >50 mL
+A. >50 mL

-2. >200 mL
+B. >200 mL

-3. >100 mL
+C. >100 mL

-4. >300 mL
+D. >300 mL

 Answer: B

-Explanation: A PVR volume greater than 200 mL is generally considered significant, indicating incomplete bladder emptying that may require intervention, such as in detrusor underactivity.
+Explanation: A PVR volume greater than 200 mL is generally considered significant, indicating

 Question: 996

 A patient diagnosed with recurrent UTIs is prescribed ciprofloxacin.
-Which of the following laboratory tests should be monitored regularly due to the potential adverse effects of this medication?
+Which of the following laboratory

-1. Serum creatinine levels
+A. Serum creatinine levels

-2. Liver function tests
+B. Liver function tests

-3. Glucose levels
+C. Glucose levels

-4. Serum potassium levels
+D. Serum potassium levels

 Answer: A